DavidBert/N7-techno-IA/docs/docker.md

 ```
 How many images can you see?
 What do they refer to?

-Now that our images are built, we can now use them to instantiate containers.
+Now that our images are built, we can use them to instantiate containers.
 Since a container is an instance of an image, we can instantiate several containers using a single image.

 We will run our first container using the interactive mode.